Abarham97/data-structures-and-algorithms/MergeSort/MergeSort.md

 Merge them into the final sorted array [4, 8, 15, 16, 23, 42]
 This visual representation demonstrates how Merge Sort recursively divides and conquers the array to sort it efficiently.

+## Big (O)
+**Time Complexity:**
+Merge Sort has a time complexity of O(n log n) in the worst, average, and best cases.
+It consistently performs well and is often used for sorting large datasets.
+The O(n log n) time complexity arises from the divide-and-conquer approach, where the list is repeatedly divided into two halves until each sub-list has only one element, and then the merging process is performed.

+**Space Complexity:**
+The space complexity of Merge Sort is O(n) in the worst case.
+This is because it requires additional space to store the temporary subarrays during the merging process.
+Each level of recursion creates temporary subarrays, and as a result, the space complexity is linearly dependent on the size of the input.
+While this makes Merge Sort less memory-efficient compared to some in-place sorting algorithms, it's still a very efficient sorting algorithm when it comes to time complexity.